A British Airways crew shows how to handle an idiot

 It turns out that the ill-mannered moron sat in 28F (If I was to guess at an age I’d say somewhere between 18 and 22) had responded to the FA’s request to remove his oversized headphones, during the safety briefing, by not only ignoring him but by hissing “f*** off” at him as well.
 Good move genius!

 And that was that.
 No drama, no delay to the flight (we continued taxiing throughout) and most passengers on the aircraft probably didn’t even know the incident had happened.
-That’s how you handle a moron.
+That’s how you handle an idiot.

 How 28F didn’t end up with his lunch in his lap or a coffee all over him later in the flight I’ll never know, but that’s probably testament to the crew ‘s ability to just get on with things for the greater good of everyone else.